Stackfreed: How it works

-See drawing, right.
+See drawing.
 The stackfreed consists of a stiff spring arm (A) with a roller at the end (B) which presses against an eccentric cam (D); usually the roller rides in a groove in the cam's edge.
 The cam is shaped like a snail.
 It has a gear on it (E) that is turned by a gear on the mainspring arbor (C), so it makes one turn during the clock's running period.
 The force of the spring arm against the cam exerts a retarding force on the mainspring, reducing its torque, which varies with the thickness of the cam.
 When the mainspring is fully wound up, the arm presses against the wide part of the cam.
 Since it is far from the axis, the retarding force it exerts is maximum.
 As the clock runs and the mainspring unwinds, the cam rotates and the spring bears against the narrower parts of the cam, reducing the retarding force gradually, to compensate for the declining force of the mainspring.
-At the end of the running period there was often a steep depression in the cam that the roller pressed against, so the force of the stackfreed spring aided the weakened mainspring.